jayfang88/eventlite/README.md

 ### Future Features
-- Search capabilities to find and look up events by title
-- Implement Google Maps API to show a map with location marker for each event
+- Utilize existing Google Maps API to display map with location marker for/on each event page
-- Use Google Maps Places Autocomplete API to provide address suggestions upon user input (during event creation)